Grant to support the new fiscal relationship for First Nations Terms and conditions

 12. Official languages

-Where activities may be delivered to members of either official language community, access to services from the First Nation will be provided in both official languages where there is significant demand and Part IV of the Official Languages Act is applicable.
-Federal employees in regional offices in designated bilingual regions have the opportunity to work in the Official Language of their choice as per Part V of the Official Languages Act and are encouraged to do so with consideration to the language rights of recipients.
-Regional offices in designated bilingual regions as well as headquarters provide opportunity for recruitment, where appropriate, of both English and French speaking Canadians; taking into account the needs of recipients in these regions as per Part VI of the Official Languages Act.
+Where activities may be delivered to members of either official language community, access to services from the recipient will be provided in both official languages where there is significant demand and part IV of the Official Languages Act is applicable.
+Federal employees in regional offices in designated bilingual regions have the opportunity to work in the official language of their choice as per part V of the Official Languages Act and are encouraged to do so with consideration to the language rights of recipients.
+Regional offices in designated bilingual regions as well as headquarters provide opportunity for recruitment, where appropriate, of both English and French speaking Canadians, taking into account the needs of recipients in these regions as per part VI of the Official Languages Act.

 13. Intellectual property